ZBehan/rock-paper-scissors/README.md

 This is my second project following The Odin Project (www.theodinproject.com).

 ## Objective
 To create a game of rock, paper, scissors.
 A game is played until a player wins 5 rounds.
+All inputs and outputs are done through the implementation of HTML, CSS and JavaScript.

 ## What did I learn?
 ### Plan before starting to code